chidinmadominica/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner to vincent
+scripts that changes from hello to vincent to staff